Divers find 55-gallon drum in Grand Lake, authorities believe they are close to locating missing Grove woman

 Peggy A. Sweeten, 52, was last seen on Jan.
 17, 1998.

-She had her husband, James Lee Sweeten, a former Arma, Kan., school superintendent, lived in a lakefront home with a boat dock at Four Seasons Resort on Grand Lake, northeast of Grove.
+She and her husband, James Lee Sweeten, a former Arma, Kan., school superintendent, lived in a lakefront home with a boat dock at Four Seasons Resort on Grand Lake, northeast of Grove.

 None of Peggy’s personal belongings including her car, clothing, photos or mementos were missing, according to a search warrant filed in 2011.